kotzendekrabbe/slack-etiquette.online/README.md

 ## What it is!

 Slack Etiquette is a set of team rules for proper slack/chat communication.
-Nowadays more "slack" communitication are taking place, more and more companies switching to a remote by default approach.
+Nowadays more "slack" communitication is taking place, more and more companies switching to a remote by default approach.
 Not everyone is used to it.
-Therefore we want to share a Slack Communication Etiquette with you which contains all our expirence.
+Therefore we want to share a Slack Communication Etiquette with you which contains all our experience.

 ## Important